chingf/chingf.github.io/index.md

  width="300" height="auto"
  />

-<font size="8"> Hi, I'm Ching!</font>
+<font size="6"> Hi, I'm Ching!</font>

 I am a PhD candidate at Columbia University's Neurobiology & Behavior program, co-advised by Larry Abbott and Dmitriy Aronov.

 I am broadly interested in understanding how biological circuits can support learning and memory.

-Within the Abbott and Aronov labs, I work on mechanistic models of memory formation and retrieval, occasionally taking inspiration from models used in AI.
+In the Abbott and Aronov labs, I work on mechanistic models of memory formation and retrieval, occasionally taking inspiration from models used in AI.

 I previously did my undergrad at UC Berkeley, where I studied computer science